nikitavoloboev/data/docs/cloud-computing/gcp/gcp.md

 # [Google Cloud](https://cloud.google.com/)

 Avoid GCP now because it's pricing is insane.
-I got billed 70 euro for empty Postgres database that I held for 2 weeks only and made 0 hits too.
+I got billed 100 euro for empty Postgres database that I held for 2 weeks only and made 0 hits to as I was setting things up.
 I get that you [rent a full virtual machine](https://www.reddit.com/r/googlecloud/comments/9uramg/cloud_sql_cost_too_high_how_to_optimize/) but it's still a rip off.
-Actually of opinion now that both AWS and GCP is trash and should be avoided.
+Actually of opinion now that both AWS and GCP are trash and should be avoided.

 Looking into [Railway](https://railway.app/) & [Cloudflare](https://www.cloudflare.com/en-gb/) now for any cloud compute I want to do.